-Although the Group does not have internal audit function, the Board has appointed an external internal control consultant to review the internal control system of the Group on an annual basis.
+Although the Group does not have internal audit function, the Board has appointed an external internal control consultant to review the internal control system of the Group on an annual basis covering the period during the Year.
 Upon conducting the annual review, the Board considered the risk management and internal control systems of the Group for the Year were effective and adequate.